 “We believe that knowledge enriches life, and book bans stand against freedom of inquiry and expression and therefore against the core principles of the University of Chicago.” - Torsten Reimer, University Librarian and Dean of the University Library

-More than 900 ebooks are available for free through the Digital Public Library of America’s Banned Book Club on the Palace e-reader app to people in areas where the books have been banned and to everyone in Illinois, through the support of our Library.
+More than 900 ebooks are available for free through the Digital Public Library of America’s Banned Book Club on the Palace e-reader app to people nationwide, through the support of our Library.

 Follow these instructions to access The Banned Book Club on The Palace Project App: